How Russian isolation due to its Ukraine invasion has halted Arctic co-operation - NewsBreak

 Rightfully pessimistic

 Our respondents were correctly pessimistic about Arctic Council members, including Russia, resuming co-operation by the end of September 2022.
-On average, this was rated as having a 17.8 per cent chance of happening.
+On average, this was rated as having a 17.8% chance of happening.

 We also asked about the chances that the seven Arctic states, without Russia, would start a new regional Arctic forum before then.
-On average, this was rated as having a 37 per cent chance of happening.
+On average, this was rated as having a 37% chance of happening.

 Finally, we asked about the chances Russia would start a new regional Arctic forum by the end of September 2022.
-This eventuality was rated as having a 23.6 per cent chance of happening, on average.
+This eventuality was rated as having a 23.6% chance of happening, on average.

 All in all, prospects of renewed co-operation were not perceived as likely, whether within the Arctic Council or via alternative arrangements.
 An uncomfortable status quo in which co-operation is suspended was rated the most likely scenario.

 We also asked respondents to estimate the chances that a military conflict would take place in the Arctic region by the end of September 2022.
-This was rated as having only a 10.5 per cent chance of happening, on average.
+This was rated as having only a 10.5% chance of happening, on average.

-Our respondents were more concerned that Russian bombers would violate the air space of an Arctic state before then, giving this eventuality a better-than-even (53.4 per cent) chance of happening on average.
+Our respondents were more concerned that Russian bombers would violate the air space of an Arctic state before then, giving this eventuality a better-than-even (53.4%) chance of happening on average.

 No direct conflict, but provocations